How to back up my Mac and get the 3-2-1 data protection punch

 Once you have created at least one viable Time Machine backup, you can recover single files or the entire backup to the same Mac or a different macOS computer.

-You can use the Migration Assistant to transfer data from Time Machine backups to your MacBook.
+Use the Migration Assistant to transfer data from Time Machine backups to your MacBook.
 To do so, follow the steps below:

 1. First, if you need to reinstall your current macOS, do that before initiating recovery.

-2. Make sure that the Time Machine backup disk is properly connected to your MacBook. (and is turned on)
+2. Make sure that the Time Machine backup disk is properly connected to your MacBook. and is turned on.

 4. From the transfer options, select the option to transfer data from a Mac, Time Machine backup, or startup disk -> click Continue.